 This power couple has it all—the looks, the love, and a marriage so nice they celebrated it twice.
-That's right, after only a month-long engagement (no time to waste), the football star and his supermodel love first got married in a private ceremony on February 26, 2009.
+That's right: After only a month-long engagement (no time to waste), the football star and his supermodel love first got married in a private ceremony on February 26, 2009.
 Then, they commemorated their vows a month and a half later with a destination wedding in Costa Rica.
-Since first meeting in 2006, this genetically-blessed pair has had two children and plenty of cute moments.
+Since their first meeting in 2006, this genetically-blessed pair has had two children and plenty of cute moments.

 Melissa McCarthy and Ben Falcone

 Everyone's minds were blown when they discovered that these hilarious Bridesmaids scene partners also happened to be a real-life couple.
 The comedians met back in 1998 during a comedy writing class in L.A. and wed in October 2005.
 Appropriately enough, the duo confessed on The Ellen DeGeneres Show that their marriage success involves lots of laughs.